yoursungjin/SJCounter/README.md

 - Allow a user to INCREMENT or DECREMENT a counter.<br>
 - Allow a user to DELETE a counter entry.<br>
 - Allow a user to REORDER the position of a counter.<br>
-- IMPORTANT: Should persist counter states (name, value, and position) so subsequent app-launches start up with the same state as when the user left it, including when the app is forcefully terminated.
+- IMPORTANT: persist counter states (name, value, and position) so subsequent app-launches start up with the same state as when the user left it, including when the app is forcefully terminated.
 Incrementing/decrementing a counter after re-launch should alter the value from what it was last.

 ## Solution